emtee40/SurvivalManual-wiki/b_wip.md

 **Edible Parts:** Their fruits are edible raw or cooked.
 They may be boiled or baked.
 You can boil their flowers and eat them like a vegetable.
 You can cook and eat the rootstocks and leaf sheaths of many species.
 The center or "heart" of the plant is edible year-round, cooked or raw.

 **Other Uses:** You can use the layers of the lower third of the plants to cover coals to roast food.
-You can also use their stumps to get water (see [Chapter 6](06)).
+You can also use their stumps to get water (see [Chapter Water](Water)).
 You can use their leaves to wrap other foods for cooking or storage.

 ![](image171.jpg)
 ** *